ram-from-tvl/global-solar-forecast/README.md

 [![ease of contribution: hard](https://img.shields.io/badge/ease%20of%20contribution:%20hard-bb2629)](https://github.com/openclimatefix#how-easy-is-it-to-get-involved)

+⚠️ This project is a working-in-progress

-This project is about making a global solar forecast.
+This aim of this project is about making a global solar forecast.
 We want to make a 0-48 hours forecast for every country in the world.

 We need to get the solar capacity for every countries, and then create a solar forecast.

-We get the solar capacities from mainly from Ember and make a solar forecast from open.quartz.solar.
+We get the **solar capacities** from mainly from Ember and add a few in manually.

-The solar forecast right now is very simple,
+The **solar forecast** is very simple,
 - as it assume one solar panel in the middle of the country,
 - then we scaled it to the capacity of the country
 - We use `open.quartz.solar` which is for domestic solar, and uses free weather forecasts.